mariuszmspace/my-links/README.md

 * [OverDrive](https://www.overdrive.com/) - Ebooks and audio books for USA public library members -- `explore yours today`
 * [OWASP Secure Coding Practices - Quick Reference Guide](https://www.owasp.org/index.php/OWASP_Secure_Coding_Practices_-_Quick_Reference_Guide) -- Great cheat sheet, language-agnostic -- `collection`
 * [Phil's Data Structure Zoo](https://g1thubhub.github.io/data-structure-zoo.html) - Classifes some of the most popular data structures at the theoretical, implementation, and empirical levels -- `collection`
+* [Pi-Hole](https://pi-hole.net/) - Ad and tracking blackhole that covers your entire network with a single device -- `hardware`
 * [Play with Docker](https://labs.play-with-docker.com/) - Docker playground that allows users to run Docker commands in a matter of seconds (Alpine + Docker in Docker (DIN)) -- `learning`
 * [Play with Docker Classroom](https://training.play-with-docker.com/) - Interactive tutorials using Play with Docker (see above) -- `learning`
 * [Play with Kubernetes](https://labs.play-with-k8s.com/) - A simple, interactive and fun playground to learn Kubernetes in your browser, by Docker -- `in-browser`
 * [PrivacyTools.io](https://www.privacytools.io/) - All in one collection, web site source is on GitHub -- `collection`
 * [Privacy Badger](https://www.eff.org/privacybadger) - The best in-browser privacy and anti-tracking tool, by the EFF (donate) -- `Chrome` `Firefox`
 * [Production Readiness Checklist](https://www.gruntwork.io/devops-checklist/) - Excellent checklist for pre-go-live, AWS-centric but great general advice -- `collection`
+* [Puffer](https://puffer.stanford.edu/) - Re-transmits free over-the-air broadcast television signals received by an antenna located on the campus of Stanford University, USA geo-locked, by Stanford Platform Lab and many others -- `in-browser` `Android`
 * [repl.it](https://repl.it/languages) - In-browser REPLs for a ton of languages -- `in-browser`
 * [runwhen](http://code.dogmap.org/runwhen/) - Utilities for running commands at particular times, cron on steroids -- `C`
 * [SaaS CTO Security Checklist](https://www.sqreen.com/checklists/saas-cto-security-checklist) - Categorizes and prioritizes actions by funding round -- `collection`
+* [Scrum Guide](https://www.scrumguides.org/) - Explains Scrum in a concise and straightforward way in about 10 pages, by the creators -- `article`
 * [Secure Messaging Apps](https://www.securemessagingapps.com/) - True comparison of the technical features and merits of various apps, which are TRULY secure? -- `collection`
 * [Security 101 for SaaS Startups](https://github.com/forter/security-101-for-saas-startups) - Excellent checklist and guide in easy to understand terms for non-infrastructure people -- `collection`
 * [Site Reliability Engineering (SRE) by Google](https://landing.google.com/sre/book.html) - Full, free, online version of the O'Reilly book -- `the best`